gitfrid/CzechFOI-SIM/README.md

 **dAEFI simulation unknown Basline. <br>One dAEFI per 5000 Doses RAND_DAY_RANGE 1-250 AVG_WND 14: AG_54-59**
 <br>

-The legend label "pe" calculates the mortality curves for D, DUVX, and DVX, assuming that the vx and uvx populations have the same hypothetical mortality probability (distribution), see upper part of the first plot.
+The legend label "pr" calculates the mortality curves for D, DUVX, and DVX, assuming that the vx and uvx populations have the same hypothetical mortality probability (distribution), see upper part of the first plot.
 <br>

 The lower part of the first plot shows the result of the normalized mortality curves (deaths/100,000 people - legend label "n").
 Since the mortality probability for D, VX, and UVX is assumed to be identical, the normalized curves overlap.